The steps of my glass art process

 The hollow plaster mold is then inverted, cup-side up, placed into a kiln, and glass billets are loaded in.

-A computer program is initiated to very slowly raise the kiln temperature to about 1500°C. The glass begins to slowly melt (photo at left is a peak into the kiln after the billets have begun to melt) and begins to fill the voids.
+A computer program is initiated to very slowly raise the kiln temperature to about 1500°C. The glass begins to slowly melt (photo provides a peak into the kiln after the billets have begun to melt) and begins to fill the voids.
 Because the glass is the consistency of taffy, this process takes a long time and inevitably traps air inside the mold.

 Since there is no place for the air to go, it is not uncommon for some bubbles to form — a signature mark of “closed mold, kiln cast glass.”